 4. Add Your Experience

 Once you’ve written a kickass summary, it’s time to add your experience.
 Now, maybe you’re thinking, But I don’t have any experience.
-I’m only in college.
+I’m still a lowly college student.

-Remember: Recruiters know that you’re a college student, and that’s okay.
-You don’t need to write a LinkedIn profile that makes it sound like you’ve been working in business for ten years.
+Remember: Recruiters know that you’re a college student.
+So you don’t need to write a LinkedIn profile that makes it sound like you’ve been working in business for ten years.

 Of course, if you have done something really impressive such as intern at a high profile company or start your own business, put that in your Experience section by all means.
 But don’t think you have to sound older or more accomplished than you are.